 - Easy and quick to do

-- Helps maintain health of wild birds
+- Helps maintain good health in wild birds

 Where birds gather the chances of catching a disease or parasites increases, bird feeders offer diseases and parasites a great opportunity to infect many more birds than they would in the wild because so many birds frequent a small area.

 It’s easy and quick to clean many bird feeders, you just need:

 - Bucket or old washing up bowl

 - Tiny amount of disinfectant (around 5%) in water, warm water makes it more pleasant